Town Manager and Clerk:

 Ms. Scott is a certified Town Clerk in the State of Georgia and a 2003 graduate of the Carl Vinson Institute of Government’s Management Development Program as well as a former certified Municipal Court Judge and is a published author.

-As Town Manager and Clerk for Braselton, Ms. Scott has over eighteen (18) years’ experience in local government management as well as experience in the management of development projects.
+As Town Manager and Clerk for Braselton, Ms. Scott has 24 years of experience in local government management as well as experience in the management of development projects.

-Ms. Scott also coordinates and staffs the Braselton Urban Redevelopment Agency, the Braselton Downtown Development Authority and the Braselton Ethics Board; she chairs the Braselton Visitors Bureau Authority, a certified DMO that coordinates all special events and marketing efforts within the Town, is President of the Athens Area Facilities Corporation, a non profit corporation that owns and manages the facility occupied by the Georgia Department of Labor in Athens, Georgia and she is a member of the Braselton CID.
+Ms. Scott also coordinates and staffs the Braselton Urban Redevelopment Agency and Braselton Public Facilities Authority, assigns staff to the Braselton Downtown Development Authority and the Braselton Ethics Board; she chairs the Braselton Visitors Bureau Authority, a certified DMO that coordinates all special events and marketing efforts within the Town, is President of the Athens Area Facilities Corporation, a non profit corporation that owns and manages the facility occupied by the Georgia Department of Labor in Athens, Georgia and she is a member of the Braselton CID.

 Former Board member, Jackson County Area Chamber of Commerce Board of Directors – 2012-2014

-Current Chair, Board member, Jackson County Boys & Girls Club Board of Directors – since 2005
+Board member, Jackson County Boys & Girls Club Board of Directors – member since 2005, Former Chair

 2012 Co-Chair, Braselton-Hoschton Relay for Life